Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 From a biblical and archeological perspective this is historically consistent with Antichrists’ cities in southern Iraq, challenging Jerusalem as the city where God put his name forever.

-Another clue that will be explored in a later post is that iniquitous Ham’s offspring made a beeline for the territory bordering the Mediterranean.
+Another clue that will be explored in the posts on Abraham as well as The Promised Land is that iniquitous Ham’s offspring made a beeline for the territory bordering the Mediterranean.
 There is something historically special about this land even before it became the bridge between warring continental empires.

 And that brings us back to Cain’s first city, located “eastward of Eden”.
 As the tale progresses, we discover that Cain stayed close to human resources, so his first (but not last) city is probably not far from Eden.
 And that initial hypothesis is supported by archeology.